The Moody Blues: Final years

 In 2007, the now defunct Hard Rock Park theme park in Myrtle Beach, South Carolina, announced the building of a dark ride entitled "Nights in White Satin: The Trip".
-The ride incorporated multi-sensory experiences as well as a re-orchestrated version of the song by Justin Hayward.
-A re-recorded version of Graeme Edge's "Late Lament" again followed, which had each group member reading a verse of the poem.
-In March 2009, the ride closed because of the conversion of the park to the Freestyle Music Park, with the new owners desiring to make the park more "family friendly."
+The ride incorporated multi-sensory experiences as well as a re-orchestrated version of the song by Hayward.
+A re-recorded version of Edge's "Late Lament" followed, which had each group member reading a verse of the poem.
+In March 2009, the ride closed because of the conversion of the park to the Freestyle Music Park, with the new owners desiring to make the park more "family friendly".

-The group toured the UK, Canada and the US from 2006–2010.
-In addition, Hayward took part in the UK tour of Jeff Wayne's Musical Version of The War of the Worlds in April 2006, and a second tour in November 2007, also with dates in 2009.
-The Moody Blues also toured Australia and New Zealand in 2006.
-The band's classic producer, Tony Clarke, died in January 2010.
+The group toured the UK, US and Canada from 2006 to 2010.
+In addition, Hayward took part in the UK tour of Jeff Wayne's Musical Version of The War of the Worlds in April 2006, with a second tour in November 2007, and further dates in 2009.
+The Moody Blues also toured Australia and New Zealand in 2005.
 The band added keyboardist Alan Hewitt for their 2010 UK and North American tours.

+The Moody Blues' classic producer Tony Clarke died in January 2010.

-The band released a new compilation album called Timeless Flight 1967–2013 in 2013.
+The band released a new compilation album called Timeless Flight in 2013.
 On 19 July 2013, it was announced that the band would be appearing on the second annual Moody Blues Cruise, from 2 to 7 April 2014, on the cruise ship MSC Divina.
-Other bands on the cruise included The Zombies and Lighthouse.
+Other bands on the cruise included the Zombies and Lighthouse.

-The Moody Blues toured in 2015 in both the US and the UK in June of that year, culminating in a début appearance at the Glastonbury Festival on 27 June 2015.
+The Moody Blues toured the UK and US in 2015, culminating in a début appearance at Glastonbury Festival on 27 June.
+The band celebrated the 50th anniversary of Days of Future Passed in 2017 by performing the album in its entirety on tour, together with other songs from the band's history.
+The 2017 tour included a performance at Toronto's Sony Centre, which was recorded and then released in 2018 as a new live album and DVD, Days of Future Passed Live.

-Ray Thomas died on 4 January 2018, at the age of 76, just a few months before the band were due to be inducted into the Rock and Roll Hall of Fame.
+Ray Thomas died on 4 January 2018, at the age of 76, just a few months before the band was due to be inducted into the Rock and Roll Hall of Fame.

-In 2018 a new live album and DVD, Days of Future Passed Live, was released, featuring a complete performance of Days of Future Passed along with other songs from the band's history.
+Post–2018

 Graeme Edge died on 11 November 2021, at the age of 80.
-Upon Edge's death, Justin Hayward announced that the Moody Blues had no longer been active since Edge had retired in 2018.
-Edge was the only member of the Moody Blues from their formation in May 1964 to remain with the band through to their ending in 2018.
+Upon Edge's death, Justin Hayward announced that the Moody Blues had gone inactive after Edge had retired in 2018.
+Edge was the only member to remain with the band throughout their entire history.

+Denny Laine, the Moody Blues' original singer and guitarist, died on 5 December 2023, at the age of 79.

+Mike Pinder, the last surviving original member of the band, died on 24 April 2024, at the age of 82.

+Rod Clark, the Moody Blues' bassist for a brief period in 1966, died on 17 March 2025.

+John Lodge died on 10 October 2025, at the age of 82.

+Justin Hayward and Patrick Moraz are currently the only surviving members of the Moody Blues, with both remaining active in music.